Sandwiching random regular graphs between binomial random graphs: Complex-analytic approach

 and, if $ jk \in S$,

-Again using Lemma~\ref{matrix_non-bi}(c), we find that assumption (b) of Theorem~\ref{thm:integral} holds with $\phi_1 = n^{-1/6 + 4\eps}$.
-Exactly the same calculation shows that assumption (c)(ii) holds\REF{50} with $\phi_2 =n^{-1/6 + 4\eps}$.
+Again using Lemma \ref{matrix_non-bi}(c), we find that assumption (b) of Theorem \ref{thm:integral} holds with $\phi_1 = n^{-1/6 + 4\eps}$.
+Exactly the same calculation shows (c)(ii) with $\phi_2 =n^{-1/6 + 4\eps}$.
 Assumption (d) also holds because $u$ and $v$ are polynomials.
-Applying Theorem~\ref{thm:integral} to the integral of \eqref{start_non-bi}, we obtain that
+Applying Theorem \ref{thm:integral} to the integral of \eqref{start_non-bi}, we obtain that

-where $ K = O( n^{-1/2+ 12\eps}) e^{\frac12 \Var v(\X) }. $ Similarly, using \eqref{F-approx} and Theorem~\ref{thm:integral}, we get
+where $ K = O( n^{-1/2+ 12\eps}) e^{\frac12 \Var v(\X) }. $ Similarly, using \eqref{F-approx} and Theorem \ref{thm:integral}, we get

 Next, we need to estimate some moments of $u(\X)$ and $v(\X)$.
 Let $\varSigma = (\sigma_{jk, \ell m})$ denote the covariance matrix of the variables $X_j + X_k$ for $jk\in S$: